ZJULearning/MatlabFunc/ANNS/Hashing/README.md

 All these hashing algorithms are in the **Unsupervised** folder

-* The *HashingRun.m* is used to call a specified hashing algorithm (without landmarks input, eg, LSH, SH, BRE, USPLH, ITQ, SpH, IsoH, DSH) to generate the binary code of the base set and the query set.
+* The *HashingRunLongCode.m* is used to call a specified hashing algorithm (without landmarks input, eg, LSH, SH, BRE, USPLH, ITQ, SpH, IsoH, DSH) to generate the binary code of the base set and the query set, and the long code will be stored in multiple 32-bits tables for convenience.
-* The *HashingRunLandmark.m* is used to call a specified hashing algorithm (with landmarks input, eg, KLSH, AGH, CH, CPH, HamH) to generate the binary code of the base set and the query set.
+* The *HashingRunLandmarkLongCode.m* is used to call a specified hashing algorithm (with landmarks input, eg, KLSH, AGH, CH, CPH, HamH) to generate the binary code of the base set and the query set.
 * The *GenLandmarks.m* is used to generate and save landmarks.
-* The *HashingRunLongCode.m* is used to generate long code, and the long code will be stored in multiple 32-bits tables for convenience.
-* The *HashingRunLandmarkLongCode.m* is used to generate long code.

 The binary code of the base and query sets can be save in a TXT or binary format.
 Please read the code for details.